33-Year-Old Cornerback – Free Agent

 Signed with Detroit in August of 2013.

-Mathis (head) is listed as active Sunday at Green Bay, the Detroit News reports.
+Mathis (illness) is listed as active Sunday at Minnesota, Chris McCosky of the Detroit Free Press reports.

 To instantly reveal our fantasy analysis of every player – including Rashean Mathis – simply subscribe now.